123former/ccldet/README.md

 ## Acknowledgement
 This repo is based on the open-source mmrotate project that is contributed by researchers and engineers from various colleges and companies.
-We appreciate all the contributors who implement their methods or add new features of mmfewshot.
+We appreciate all the contributors who implement their methods or add new features of mmrotate.
 ## Citation

 ```